 demonstrating the contractual relationship between label and artist

 - Official proof of the artist’s or band’s residence in Berlin

 - Music samples of the artist or band

 Only fully completed documents can be considered.
 All applications will be handled confidentially and used exclusively for decision-making and funding purposes.
 Publication of certain relevant details is granted by the applicant as part of the application process.

 4 Selection Procedure

-Funding is awarded through Musicboard Berlin GmbH upon recommendation of a three-year term, independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+Funding is awarded awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
 Jury members are usually appointed for a period of three years.
-The following jury is appointed to the Label Funding programme:
+The following jury is appointed to the Label Funding programme in 2022: